Euno257/HotelBot/README.md

 Checkout this HotelBot on telegram as ***[Sophie_hotel_bot](https://web.telegram.org/#/im?p=@Sophie_hotel_bot)***

 # Web
-Also Integrated it with web.
+Integrated it with web too.
 You can see the below conversation.
 ![](/conversation.png)